tare/Lux/README.md

 #### Installing CmdStan
 To install **CmdStan**, please first download the source code of **CmdStan** from http://mc-stan.org/interfaces/cmdstan.html and follow the included installation instructions.

-To cut the long story short, after extracting the source code running the following commands should be sufficient for our purposes
+In short, after extracting the source code, only the following commands are required
     cd $STAN_HOME
     make bin/print
     make bin/stanc